haseebshaik00/Learn-Git-and-Github/README.md

 # Forking in git
 #forking is done to use others code or to contribute to others code

+# Some extra commands

+1) git add . :!"filename" : If you want to exclude some files from your git add .

 # That's it!!
 Keep coding!!